-Shetland Sheepdog Temperament
+Shetland Sheepdog Temperament and Personality

 The Shetland Sheepdog has a double coat, and it sheds.
 A lot.